uniswap-python/uniswap-python/README.md

 ```

 ### Environment Variables
-The program expects three different environment variables to be set in order to run the program.
-They are:
+The program expects an environment variables to be set in order to run the program.
+It is:

 ```
 PROVIDER  # HTTP Provider for web3
-ETH_ADDRESS    # Ethereum address
-ETH_ADDRESS_PW # Password for your Ethereum address
 ```

 ### Public Client